DHQ: Digital Humanities Quarterly

 • developing translation services and multilingual reviewing in keeping with the strongly international character of ADHO

-DHQ will publish a wide range of peer-reviewed materials, including:
+DHQ publishes a wide range of peer-reviewed materials, including:

 • Editorials and provocative opinion pieces